kauri-io/Content/IPFS 101/Installing.md

   `$ ipfs help`

-If IPFS was added to your path successfully, you will see the help text output.
+If IPFS was added to your path successfully, you will see the contents of help.

 That's It!
 You now have the IPFS installation on your machine.